Fragile ceasefire appears to hold between Israel and Iran. Trump vents frustration with both sides

 There are roughly 700,000 American citizens, most of them dual U.S.-Israeli citizens, believed to be in Israel.

 Lidman reported from Tel Aviv, Israel.
-Associated Press writers Gabe Levin in Dubai, Josef Federman in Jerusalem, Sam Mednick in Beersheba, Israel, Amir Vahdat in Iran, Darlene Superville in Washington and Seung Min Kim in Noordwijkerhout, Netherlands, contributed to this report.
+Associated Press writers Gabe Levin in Dubai, Josef Federman in Jerusalem, Sam Mednick in Beersheba, Israel, Amir Vahdat in Iran, Darlene Superville, Aamer Madhani and Josh Boak in Washington; and Seung Min Kim in Noordwijkerhout, Netherlands, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.